 I received my July KnitCrate kit and was thrilled to see two scrumptious skeins of Knitologie Bouncy – a worsted weight yarn that just begged me to make a hat cowl.
-I know it’s August, and in Texas that means it’s incredible hot outside, but knitting a hat cowl just makes me happy.
+I know it’s August, and in Texas, that means it’s incredibly hot outside, but knitting a hat cowl just makes me happy.

 I’m looking forward to cooler weather when I can don this baby outside with a jacket or inside if I need a little extra warmth.
 More than likely I will wear it around my neck most of the time, but I do like the ability to cinch up the top and voila make an instant hat for my head!

 As Knitologie Bouncy yarn was a little thicker than what I used for my original Free Knitted Hat Cowl Pattern, I chose to just swap out the needle size and didn’t make any changes to the pattern itself.
 I went up 2 sizes – from a size 8 to a 10 for the very first cast-on row and a size 6 to an 8 for the rest of the piece.